Bhaveshwagh04/Network-Security/README.md

 **Deployment Guide**

-- 1. Login to AWS Console
+"1.
+Login to AWS Console"

 Start by logging into the AWS Management Console.